JackDilger/Milstone-Project-Two/README.md

 ### Validator Testing

 - [Js Hint](https://jshint.com/)- All individual JavaScript files were copied in to JS hints validator and no warnings were found.
-- [WC3 Mark Up Validation](https://validator.w3.org/)- The pubilshed site link was validated and returned no error or warning in my HTML.
+- [WC3 Mark Up Validation](https://validator.w3.org/)- The published site link was validated and returned no error or warning in my HTML.
-- [W3C CSS Validation](https://validator.w3.org/)- The pubilshed site link was validated and returned no error or warnning in my CSS.
+- [W3C CSS Validation](https://validator.w3.org/)- The published site link was validated and returned no error or warning in my CSS.

 ### Usability Testing